 1 May 1998

-This was my first story to appear online and it was one of the first text and video streaming stories to appear on the BBC’s then new website.
+This was my first story to appear online and it was one of the earliest text and video streaming stories to appear on the BBC’s then new website.